I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-ccgetfileobjectfrombcb.md

 ## -remarks
 <p>The file object pointer is guaranteed to remain valid as long as the BCB exists.</p>

-<p>The file object pointer is guaranteed to remain valid as long as the BCB exists.</p>

 ## -requirements
 <table>
 <tr>